 Do the actual booking yourself, it is the quick part.
 Then hand the last mile back:

 - Packing list: “We’re going to [place] for [days] with [people].
-Packing list by person, and flag what we should buy before we go.”
+Build a packing list by person, using the weather range from earlier so it’s not just generic warm-weather or cold-weather guesses.
+Flag what we should buy before we go.”

 - The confirmation dump: paste your confirmations and ask for one clean itinerary with times, addresses, and confirmation numbers.